Culture of Vietnam: Later cultural relations with neighbors

 A royal edict was issued by the Lê dynasty in 1474 forbidding Vietnamese from adopting foreign languages, hairstyles and clothing of the Lao, Champa or the "Northerners" which referred to the Ming.
 The edict was recorded in the 1479 Complete Chronicle of Dai Viet (Ngô Sĩ Liên).

 According to Nayan Chanda, the Vietnamese had adopted Sinocentric views towards their surrounding neighbors such as the Chams and Cambodians, and considered non-Sinospheric cultures as barbaric.
 David G. Marr noted that a possible reason for social stratification, such as with the Montagnards and the Việt, were that other ethnic groups did not share the same passion for wet-rice cultivation as the Vietnamese Kinh people did.

 By the Nguyễn dynasty the Vietnamese themselves were ordering Cambodian Khmer to adopt Han culture style by ceasing habits like cropping hair and ordering them to grow it long besides making them replace skirts with trousers.
 Han Chinese Ming dynasty refugees numbering 3,000 came to Vietnam at the end of the Ming dynasty.
 They opposed the Qing dynasty and were fiercely loyal to the Ming dynasty.
 Their descendants became known as Minh Hương.
 They did not wear Manchu hairstyle unlike later Chinese migrants to Vietnam during the Qing dynasty.

 Both the Lingnan and historical Northern Vietnamese cultures are similar in possessing Nanyue and Han Chinese culture.

 Holidays and other important days

 Vietnam celebrates many holidays, including traditional holidays which have been celebrated in Vietnam for thousands of years, along with modern holidays imported predominantly from western countries.

-Among the traditional holidays, the two most important and widely celebrated are the Lunar new year (Tết), followed by the Mid-autumn lantern festival (Tết Trung Thu), although the latter has been losing ground in recent years.
+Among the traditional holidays, the two most important and widely celebrated are the Tết Nguyên Đán, followed by the Tết Trung Thu.